talhajav/talhajaved/content/pages/home.md

 # Hi, I'm Talha Javed

-Welcome to my personal website.
-I'm a software engineer passionate about building elegant solutions to problems.
+Welcome to my personal website!

 ## What I Do

-I work with modern web technologies and enjoy creating clean, maintainable code.
-This site showcases my work and shares my thoughts on software development.
+I enjoy automating (or at least trying to) everything around me so much- I got a job out of it!
+I love to tinker with new technologies (HW and SW both) in my free time.

 ## Explore